 Whether you have dementia or not, sitting back and watching a classic film is an enjoyable experience.
 A positive movie or TV show experience from a dementia sufferer's past can enhance mood, promote socialization, ease anxiety, and bring long-term memories of old favorites to the surface.

 With dementia comes problems with memory and cognition, which may shy you away from board games and their complexity.
-However, the right board game can actually help build simple cognitive activity, resulting in better memory.
+However, the right board game, especially unscramble words, can actually help build simple cognitive activity, resulting in better memory.
 There are plenty of games to choose from, so make sure you get the right one to suit your needs.

 Writing is a skill most of us are lucky enough to learn from a young age, and so much of our cognitive function and memory comes from recalling past skills; writing and poetry can be beneficial to those with dementia for these reasons.
 Charities like Living Words are pioneering these types of work and are definitely worth a look.